 Critical self-reflection is an important element in the development of intercultural competence.
 The final assignment allows you to reflect on your experiences, new insights and your work in this course as you bring closure to your year abroad.
-This final requirement will require you to respond to a series of questions and post the response in a chosen format to your cuPortfolio.
+This final requirement will require you to respond to a series of questions and post the response to your cuPortfolio.